Margosa Extract From the Neem Tree - A Natural Parasite Repellent - AniForte UK

 Are you looking for alternative protection against pests for your furry friend?
-Then you are exactly right with us.
+Then you have come to the right place!
 At AniForte®, we value natural and plant-based ingredients and are always looking for alternatives to conventional methods.
 Today we would like to introduce you to the margosa extract from the neem tree and explain how this traditional medicinal tree can help your companion repel ticks and other pests.

 What is Margosa Extract?